 As a member of Publisher International Linking Association (PILA), iMedPub Group’s follows the Creative Commons Attribution License and Scholars Open Access publishing policies.

-Authors can submit the soft copy prepared manuscript by mailing to [email protected]
+Authors can submit the manuscript as an https://www.imedpub.com/submissions/archives-chemistry.html or [email protected]

 Publication Ethics and Malpractice Statement